DataIntellectTech/TorQ/docs/cheatsheet.md

 # Cheat Sheet

 The purpose of this cheatsheet is to provide a very condensed guide to the bits you need to know about TorQ to either debug a running process, or to extend a TorQ stack.
 It does not replace the main body of documentation, and ordering is presumed order-of-relevance.
 The below uses the default configuration of TorQ and TorQ Finance Starter Pack, though a lot of it is configurable.
+It's probably a good idea to read the [About](http://aquaqanalytics.github.io/TorQ/Overview/) section at least.
 ## Debugging Running Processes
 Each TorQ process has several internal tables which are useful.
 Connect to these using standard tools (qcon, an IDE etc.).
 Default user:pass of admin:admin will usually work.

 ### .usage.usage